KR1470R/branch-listener/README.md

 	  </a>
   </p>

-The branch-listener will notify you for a new commit of your repository of the branch that you've specified.
+The branch-listener will notify you for a new commit of your repository of the branch that you've specified.\
-If new commit is pushed, it will sound by a catty meows.
+If new commit is pushed, it will push a notification.\

 ## Content